oyvindre/tradfri-hue-workaround/README.md

 # Trådfri Hue Workaround
 Workaround Script for fixing brightness issue with IKEA Trådfri lights on Philips Hue Bridge.
-It works by continuously polling the Hue Bridge to detect change in brightness, then resed the brightness command to the Trådfri light after a short period.
+It works by continuously polling the Hue Bridge to detect change in brightness, then resend the brightness command to the Trådfri light after a short period.

 ## Why this project?
 There's a compatibility issue with IKEA Trådfri lights and Philips Hue Bridge where the brightness is not set correctly when changing scenes.
-The Hue Bridge will frist send a command for color change, then brightness.
-The Trådfri light will not accept any commands while it is busy changing the color and discards the commant to change its brightness.
-This results in a missmatch where the Hue Bridge thinks the brightness has changed, while it has actually not changed.
+The Hue Bridge will first send a command for color change, then brightness.
+The Trådfri light will not accept any commands while it is busy changing the color and discards the command to change its brightness.
+This results in a mismatch where the Hue Bridge thinks the brightness has changed, while it has actually not changed.

 ## Requirements
 You'll need a PC or server where the script can run in the background.

-It's recommened to use a a python3 virtual enviroment to install the requierd module for this
+It's recommended to use a Python3 virtual environment to install the required module for this
 script:

 1. `python3 -m venv venv`